whosonfirst/go-pubssed/README.md

 ## Install

-You will need to have both `Go` and the `make` programs installed on your computer.
+You will need to have both `Go` (specifically version [1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type:

 ```
-make bin
+make tools
 ```

 All of this package's dependencies are bundled with the code in the `vendor` directory.